sophiepeet/sophiepeet.github.io/index.md

  [Effect of Highway Access and State Population Density on Visitors to National Parks](/projects/index.html)

- Legend
- Analysis()
+ Legend<br>

+ Analysis()<br>
+ Overview<br>
 This is a webmap created in QGIS using data from the National Park Service (NPS) and the United States Census Bureau.
 The purpose of this map to see if either of the factors; proximity to a highway, or states population density, affect the amount of people that visit a given national park in a year (2018).

 ---